 Emergency Procedures for Exposure to Blood, Body Fluids and Infectious Materials

 First Response Guidance for Potential Exposure to B Virus

 Infection Control Guidelines from the Clinical Center Hospital Epidemiology Service

 An OMS clinician is on-call to respond to occupational exposures to HIV, monkey B virus, and other potentially life-threatening biohazards that occur during hours that the clinic is closed.
-The on-call OMS healthcare provider can be contacted by calling the NIH Page Operator on (301) 496-1211.
+The on-call OMS healthcare provider can be contacted by calling the NIH Page Operator at (301) 496-1211.